 - Working Draft: Working Drafts are published and announced specifically to ask for review and input from the community.
 Often there are issues that a Working Group would particularly like input on.
-Usually multiple Working Drafts of a technical report are published; for example, there were several WCAG 2.0 Working Drafts announced before Last Call.
+Usually multiple Working Drafts of a technical report are published.

 - Candidate Recommendation: The main purpose of Candidate Recommendation is to ensure that the technical report can be implemented.
 W3C encourages developers to use the technical report in their projects.
 The technical report is stable at this stage; however, it may change based on implementation experience.

 - Proposed Recommendation: After there are implementations of each feature of the technical report, W3C announces it as a Proposed Recommendation.
-The purpose of this stage is for W3C to gather endorsements of the stable technical report.
+At this stage, the report is submitted to the W3C Membership for endorsement.

 - W3C Recommendation (Web Standard): Once there is significant support for the technical report from the W3C Members, the W3C Director, and the public, it is published as a Recommendation.
 W3C encourages widespread deployment of its Recommendations.